aanderse/LdapRecord.com/source/docs/laravel/auth/importing.md

 This is done by executing the `php artisan ldap:import` command and is only available to LDAP authentication providers you configure with [database synchronization](/docs/laravel/auth/configuration/#database).

-As it is with logging users into your application, the Eloquent database model you specify in your `config/auth.php` file is used for the creation and retrieval of users in your database.
+As it is with signing users into your application, the Eloquent database model you specify in your `config/auth.php` file is used for the creation and retrieval of users in your database.

 ## Attribute Synchronization {#attribute-synchronization}